memoona-820/journey-to-developer/README.md

 ## 📚 Course

 **Sigma Web Development Course** — Tutorial 12
-Task: Embed multiple video and audio files in a webpage using HTML5 media elements.
+Task: Embed multiple video in a webpage using HTML5 media elements.

 ---

 ## 🙏 Credits

-- Videos and audio used for **educational purposes only**
+- Videos used for **educational purposes only**
 - No copyright infringement intended
 - Course mentor: **Harry Bhaya**